-OMG Circular A-16 contemplates a National Spatial Data Clearinghouse (Clearinghouse) as an electronic service providing access to documented geospatial data and metadata from distributed data sources.
+The NSDI includes the National Spatial Data Clearinghouse (Clearinghouse), an electronic service providing access to documented geospatial data and metadata from distributed data sources.
 In the terminology of ISO, the Clearinghouse is a register.
 In fact, the Clearinghouse has been implemented as a set of distributed registry nodes, each of which is a register for some number of datasets under the control of the Clearinghouse node owner.
-Agencies are required to use FGDC data content standards, the FGDC Content Standard for Digital Geospatial Metadata17 (CSDGM), and other appropriate standards, documenting geospatial data with the relevant metadata, and making metadata available online through a registered NSDI-compatible Clearinghouse node.
+Agencies are required to use FGDC data content standards, the FGDC Content Standard for Digital Geospatial Metadata (CSDGM), and other appropriate standards, documenting geospatial data with the relevant metadata, and making metadata available online through a registered NSDI-compatible Clearinghouse node.